Late payment of council tax

-Failure to pay the balance will result in a summons to the magistrates court for non-payment of council tax.
+This notice means further failure to pay the instalments when due, will result in a summons to the magistrates court for non-payment of council tax.

 If you have received a summons to the magistrates court, the amount shown needs to be paid in full before the court date to avoid a Liability Order being obtained.